Deeper

 The responsive station was set up behind where Jenny had spoken from (right hand side of church) and the screen was raised again to show this.
 It was a simple nativity scene (using the Russian dolls we have had as a theme this Christmas) with full size, a hay filled manger in front of it and some candles either side.
 In the manger also contained gold coloured stars with messages attached of Isaiah 9:6.
 People were asked to, if and when they felt like it, come and kneel before this to reflect on what had been said and to take a star as a reminder to them.

-“Organic Faith: Putting down roots” Oct 2008
+“Organic Faith: Putting down roots” Oct 2008 by grayza

 October 21, 2008, 9:22 pm